The CEO of Laura Ingraham’s LifeZette Won’t Stop Talking About His Employees’ ‘Boobs and Butts’

 “[Anthony] is a really gross, skeezy guy that I don’t think anybody at the company had faith in… a total creep to women in the office,” said a former employee.

 Multiple male and female staffers said Anthony would also find the opportunity to make “women feel super-uncomfortable” during late-afternoon staff happy hours.
-He would rowdily demand colleagues take several rounds of shots, according to sources, and sometimes publicly call male or female employees “a pussy” if they did not comply.
+He would rowdily demand colleagues take several rounds of liquor shots, according to sources, and sometimes publicly call male or female employees “a pussy” if they did not comply.

 Sources also said Anthony sometimes made comments about race that they found discomfiting.
 Two sources said they heard Anthony criticize Michelle Obama for a spring 2016 speech in which she supposedly used “Ebonics.”